bensondaled/nets/README.md

-# nets
-A sandbox for neural net projects
+Storing some of my neural network hobby projects in this repo